Want Us To Contact You?

-Being client centered, I help clients rediscover peace of mind using practices that work for them.
-Given my diverse training and education, I can apply the therapy that is most appropriate for each client.
-For example, I use the practice of reflecting inward (Naikan Therapy) for transforming loss, trauma, and unhealthy relationships into stepping stones for success.
-Other tools I use include Applied Existential Psychotherapy and somatic therapies.
-Listening carefully, I select with my client’s tools that support their ability to produce the results they desire.
+Carol strives to help clients find peace of mind using practices that work for them.
+With her diverse training and education, she can apply the therapy that is most appropriate for each client.
+For example, she uses the practice of reflecting inward (Naikan Therapy) for transforming loss, trauma, and unhealthy relationships into stepping stones for success.
+Other tools she uses include Applied Existential Psychotherapy and somatic therapies.
+Listening carefully, she selects her clients’ tools that support their ability to produce the results they desire.

-My current book project will share the lessons learned from getting a loved one out of an Indonesian prison including how to build support systems during difficult times.
+Carol’s current book project will share the lessons learned from getting a loved one out of an Indonesian prison, including how to build support systems during difficult times.

 - Trauma / PTSD

 - Career Counseling

 Mindfulness-Based Cognitive Therapy (MBCT) – MBCT is designed to help clients who suffer repeated bouts of depression and chronic unhappiness.
 It combines the ideas of cognitive therapy with meditative practices and attitudes based on the cultivation of mindfulness.

 Morita Therapy – Morita Therapy is a purpose-centered, response-oriented therapy that supports life changes one small step at a time.
 Accepting life as is or arugamama is key to this therapy.
 Such accepting means recognizing that change is always happening, including a person’s emotions.
 By accepting these feelings as a natural response to life circumstances, the person does not need to “fix” or “change” them.
 Nor does he need to be led around by them.